ilich/MvcReportViewer/README.md

 **ShowParameterPrompts(bool showParameterPrompts)** - Sets the value that indicates whether parameter prompts are displayed.

 **Attributes(object htmlAttributes)** - Sets an object that contains the HTML attributes to set for the element.

+**Method(FormMethod method)** - Sets the method for sending parameters to the iframe, either GET or POST.
+POST should be used to send long arguments, etc. Use GET otherwise.

 ### Controller Extensions